trimzej/WIP-18/Dokumentation/SQL-Abfragen.md

 ## Abfragen
 ### Stufe 1: (SELECT, FROM, WHERE):
-SELECT * FROM Customer WHERE City = "Prague";
+SELECT * FROM Customer WHERE City = 'Prague';
-* Zeige mir alle Kunden aus Prague.
+* Zeige mir die Daten aller Kunden aus Prague.

 ---